Inflation in the UK rose more than expected in October, reaching 11.1 per cent, its highest level since 1981.

-The Netherlands saw the biggest monthly increase in prices, jumping from 13.7 per cent in August to 17.1 per cent in September.
+Italy saw the biggest monthly increase in prices, with inflation jumping from 9.4 per cent in September to 12.8 per cent in October.

 Every corner of the continent is facing rising prices, with Europe's expected economic bounceback from the coronavirus pandemic being hampered by a number of factors.